byn1002/Doge-ADMM/Algorithm/README.md

 ---
 ## Files:
 - `doge-admm.py`: contains the main part of our algorithm and some other algorithms, including GTF ADMM, Fast ADMM, Original ADMM.
 - `tfgraph.py`: contains our grouping code and code for generating differential operator $\Delta$.
-Moreover there are also some other algorithms, including Fast Newton and a fast ADMM for TVmodel.
+Moreover there are some other algorithms, including Fast Newton and a fast ADMM for TVmodel.